kdheepak/blog/content/28-pelican-margin-notes-with-pandoc.md

 There are a few other articles [@johnjameson;@jgruber] that talk about this.
 The CSS for this page originally and the CSS for the margin notes had been heavily inspired by [gameprogrammingpatterns.com](https://gameprogrammingpatterns.com/).

-[^4]: I highly recommend reading the web book freely available at Practical Typography.
+[^4]: _aside_: I highly recommend reading the web book freely available at Practical Typography.
 It's challenged me to think critically about every aspect of a presentation.
 I also encourage buying his book or his fonts to aid Butterick in maintaining this content and/or producing more.

 # Implementation